Grafton Elliot Smith: Egypt

-The invention of metallurgy was the most important, as it quickened the pace of invention, widened the scope of human endeavour, stimulated the advancement of arts and crafts, and awakened courage and the spirit of great adventure.
-The search for copper was to become the most important factor in the universal spread of civilisation.
-Prospectors settled in foreign countries and introduced agriculture, burial customs, and their religion as well.

 At first, Smith remained vague on the reasons for the spread of Egyptian influence to places without mineral deposits like Polynesia.
 However, in 1915 William James Perry, a professor of comparative religion at the University of Manchester, advanced the view that the "megalith-builders" were looking for pearls and precious stones, which Smith adopted as well.

 Smith did not believe that the spread of culture was necessarily connected to a certain race, in contrast to other diffusionists, like the German prehistorian Gustaf Kossinna.
 While he saw a racial affinity between the Egyptians and the first agriculturalists of southern Europe, both being of the "brown race," the spread of civilisation was mainly a spread of ideas, not of tribes or people.

 However, in The Ancient Egyptians and their Influence Upon the Civilization of Europe, written in 1911, he clearly demonstrates a steep rise in "Asiatic traits (Armenoid, Alpine, Celtic)," within the Egyptian aristocracy, to Dynastic Egypt itself (among other pre-historical phenomena).

 In early 1923, Smith wrote a series of articles for The Daily Telegraph regarding the discovery of the tomb of Tutankhamun.
 Those articles deal with the condition of royal and other mummies that were found before 1922.
 Smith stated that Tutankhamen "narrowly escaped" the fate of being "hacked to pieces" by robbers, as was the case with the mummy of Amenhotep II.